Guide to the Chaise Longue

 Common questions about whether it’s “chaise longue or lounge” and the proper chaise longue pronunciation can often overshadow this piece of furniture, so let’s cover it quickly.

-The reason “chaise lounge” has developed as an accepted variant is because the English imported the word and persistently mangled it to the point that both versions are seemingly acceptable to most people now – although lovers of the French language may disagree!
+A question often asked is 'How do you spell chaise lounge?'
+The reason “chaise lounge” has developed as an accepted variant is that the English imported the word and persistently mangled it to the point that both versions are seemingly acceptable to many people now – although lovers of the French language may disagree!

 As for chaise longue pronunciation, it can differ between English and French pronunciations but “shayz long” and “shez long” are both used.